Understanding Your Starter Files

 - In the correct format (SVG for icons, WebP/PNG for photos)

-Tip: Don't resize or recompress these images.
+Don't resize or recompress these images.
 They're already optimized.

 .gitignore

-A pre-configured gitignore file for common files and folders that shouldn't be committed to version control.
+A pre-configured .gitignore file for common files and folders that shouldn't be committed to version control.

-How to Use These Files Effectively
+How to Use Design Challenge Files Effectively

 Step 1: Set Up Your Project